 With or without clients?

 You can assign a client to your project or create a new client when creating a project.
-This helps you to group your projects by clients or to better distinguish projects with similar ones.
+This helps you to group your projects by clients to better distinguish similar projects..

 Invite your team

 Are you still alone on your project?
 Then invite your team directly, so you can work together on projects.

 If you have already invited other users to awork, then simply add them to your project via the project details or already during project creation.